TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

       translation, in POSIX terms, of that native error code.

-      Under Windows, if the *winerror* constructor argument is an integer, the :attr:`.errno` attribute is determined from the Windows error code, and the *errno* argument is ignored.
+      Under Windows, if the *winerror* constructor argument is an integer, the :attr:`.errno` attribute is determined kutoka the Windows error code, and the *errno* argument is ignored.
 On other platforms, the *winerror* argument is ignored, and the :attr:`winerror` attribute does not exist.